mahebbar/MayaOnlineDocs/openebs-applications-volumes-and-pods.md

 **&lt;&lt;In progress&gt;&gt;**

-On the **Clusters **page, click on a cluster to see the applications running on that cluster.
+On the **Clusters **page, you will see the clusters that you have added.
+The status is inactive for these clusters.
+Once you import the cluster \([adding and importing clusters](/adding and importing clusters)\) using the click on a cluster to see the applications running on that cluster.

 ![](/assets/applications.png)